 A landed property (with e.g. four bedrooms) will cost you $8,000+.
 For more on the various areas to live and costs, visit our accommodation guide.

 Many expatriates begin their life in Singapore living in short term accommodation.
 The cost of this is significantly higher – expect to pay $6,000 to $8,000 for a studio apartment.
-Some providers, such as LMB Housing, offer more affordable short term accommodation options.
+Some providers, such as Move and Stay, offer more affordable short term accommodation options.

 What is the cost of my social life in Singapore?